Remote Site Portfolio

 Case Study 3 – Nepal

 ProCharter received a request from to mobilise and position an Operations Manager to Kathmandu, to represent several operators, in response to the Humanitarian Disaster.
-The most suitable and available staff member was identified, briefed, and mobilised within a matter of hours, and arrived in Dubai for final briefings, personal administration and preparation.
+The most suitable and available staff member was identified, briefed, and mobilized within a matter of hours, and arrived in Dubai for final briefings, personal administration and preparation.

 A variety of aircraft types was anticipated, and it was clear from the outset that there would be many challenges to overcome; runway restrictions, aircraft landing weight limitations, likelihood of further tremors, accommodation availability, ability to clear cargo from ramp efficiently, and the intense international response with relief flights.
-Detailed load planning, cargo preparation and documentation, and cargo handling and loading supervision was part of our responsibilities in Dubai.
+Detailed load planning, cargo preparation and documentation, and cargo handling and loading supervision were part of our responsibilities in Dubai.

 ProCharter arranged for their Operations Manager to fly on one of the first cargo charter flights, and he immediately got to work on arrival, offloading the aircraft with local staff, and assisting to clear the cargo as quickly as possible.
-He continued this for almost 24 hours, before a temporary lull in the operation allowed some much-needed rest.
+He continued this for almost 24 hours, before a temporary lull in the operation allowed for some much-needed rest.
 Liaising with other International Aid Agencies and volunteers as quickly as possible, was essential, and attendance at the LogCluster meetings was vital.

 This was the start of a long and challenging period, and the intensity was sustained for several weeks.
 Fortunately, the operation began to follow structure and routines, allowing for a much more efficient and effective process.
 Our Ops Manager also experienced the second earthquake while in the hotel, requiring immediate evacuation from the building.
 This sent a clear message to the watching world that Kathmandu was in constant danger, as well as the staff working there.